directus/directus/docs/app/filters.md

 ::: tip Why do we need AND Groups?

 Filters actually default to `AND` Group behavior automatically.
-However, when two Filters are nested inside of an OR Group, they of course switch to `OR` Group behavior.
+However, when Filters are nested inside of an OR Group, they of course switch to `OR` Group behavior.
 So an AND Group is necessary in cases where you want to meet multiple conditions inside of OR Groups.

 :::